 In Inner Conflicts, Sana Sheikh brings her reader right to the center of what it is to live a thought- and feeling-filled inner, relational, and socio-political life, that is, a life with ambivalence… Sheikh takes us insightfully and elegantly through on-the-ground dilemmas of identity and choice.
 Along the way, she makes available both ordinary language philosophy and the history of clinical psychology and psychoanalysis from the times of Bleuler and Freud through to the present.
 This book is beautifully written and completely engaging.

-~ Nancy J. Chodorow, psychoanalyst, sociologist, and author of The Reproduction of Mothering, The Power of Feelings, The Psychoanalytic Ear and the Sociological Eye, among other works.
+~ Nancy J. Chodorow, psychoanalyst, sociologist, and author of The Reproduction of Mothering, The Power of Feelings and The Psychoanalytic Ear and the Sociological Eye

 Inner Conflicts